corda/samples-java/Features/confidentialidentity-whistleblower/README.md

 ### Interacting with the nodes:

-We will interact with this CorDapp via the nodes' [CRaSH](https://docs.corda.net/docs/corda-os/shell.html) shells.
+We will interact with this CorDapp via the nodes' interactive shells.

-First, go the the shell of BraveEmployee, and report BadCompany to the TradeBody by running:
+First, go the shell of BraveEmployee, and report BadCompany to the TradeBody by running:

     flow start BlowWhistleFlow badCompany: BadCompany, investigator: TradeBody

-To see the whistle-blowing case stored on the whistle-blowing node, run:
+To see the whistleblower case stored on the whistleblower node, run:

-    run vaultQuery contractStateType: BlowWhistleState
+    run vaultQuery contractStateType: net.corda.samples.whistleblower.states.BlowWhistleState

+You should see something similar to the following output:

     [ {
       "badCompany" : "C=KE,L=Eldoret,O=BadCompany",